The Eight Best Nuts for Your Diet

 Almonds can be eaten raw in salads or added to smoothies for a nutty flavor.
 It can also be made into a paste and used as almond butter.

-Cashews are the third most-consumed tree nut in the United States and are abundant with monounsaturated fatty acids and polyunsaturated fatty acids, which are associated with reduced cardiovascular disease risk (3).
-The research on cashews continues to grow, and as more and more studies analyze their potential benefits, consumers are given further reason to include them in their diet.
+Cashews are the third most-consumed tree nut in the United States.
+They are abundant in monounsaturated and polyunsaturated fatty acids, which are associated with reduced cardiovascular disease risk (3).

-Cashews compared to other nuts are slightly lower in calories while still providing 5 grams of protein per serving.
-They are also considered to be an excellent source of magnesium, a mineral that helps with building proteins and overall energy.
-They also contain phosphorous, another essential mineral for building strong bones and teeth.
-They also contain a small amount of iron for keeping your skin, hair, and nails healthy.
+Compared to other nuts, cashews are slightly lower in calories while still providing 5 grams of protein per serving.
+They are also considered an excellent source of magnesium, a mineral that helps build proteins and overall energy.
+Cashews are packed with phosphorous, another essential mineral for building strong bones and teeth.
+With a small amount of iron, cashews help keep your skin, hair, and nails healthy.

-Same as almonds, cashews can be eaten raw by themselves or in salads.
+Like almonds, cashews can be eaten raw or in salads.
 You can also make cashew milk.

 Macadamia Nuts